HomeConcrete Crafts Info & TipsCement vs Concrete: Here’s The Difference

 Cement vs Concrete: Here’s The Difference

-The terms cement vs concrete are confusing, especially with so many brands of mixes.
+The terms are confusing, especially with so many brands of mixes.

 Some people use the word concrete when they mean cement, and vice versa.
-Is there even a difference?
+And since the terms are used interchangeably, it may seem like they are the same material.

 cement vs concrete- pile of cement next to pile of dry concrete mix with vs written in between